-Coronavirus Relief for Small Businesses: Six Ways to Get Help
+Coronavirus Relief for Small Businesses: Seven Ways to Get Help

-Millions of businesses across the US are feeling the financial strain of the coronavirus after closing their doors to uphold social distancing practices recommended by the CDC.
-Because many consumers have practiced self-isolation in varying degrees since March to curb the spread of COVID-19, this means small businesses face potentially devastating financial challenges.
+Businesses across Canada are feeling the financial strain of the coronavirus after closing their doors to uphold social distancing practices recommended by the CDC.
+While more consumers follow suit and practice self-isolation to prevent the spread of COVID-19, small businesses face potentially devastating financial challenges.

-If you’re one of the 30 million small business owners in the US who is worried about the future, or you’re already struggling to survive, know that there are avenues for financial assistance.
-The six ideas below aim to offer coronavirus relief for small businesses.
+While many businesses can stay afloat in the short-term, others will need to take stronger precautions to ensure their survival through this crisis.
+A survey found that the average cost of the COVID-19 crisis on small businesses was $160,000, and if you’re one of the small business owners in Canada who is worried about the future, or you’re already struggling, there are avenues for financial assistance.
+The seven ideas below aim to offer coronavirus relief for small businesses.

 2. Leniency from credit card companies